SixArm/mast-cell-help/topics/functional-medicine/index.md

 **Key points:**

-* **Holistic Approach:** Practitioners look at the body as an integrated system, considering the interactions between various organs and systems, and among all aspects of a person's life, including genetics, nutrition, stress, and environment.
+* **Holistic Approach**: Practitioners look at the body as an integrated system, considering the interactions between various organs and systems, and among all aspects of a person's life, including genetics, nutrition, stress, and environment.

-* **Preventive Focus:** Practitioners aim to identify and address potential health issues before they become more serious.
+* **Preventive Focus**: Practitioners aim to identify and address potential health issues before they become more serious.

-* **Nutrition and Lifestyle:** Practitioners often provide guidance on nutrition, exercise, and stress management to promote overall well-being.
+* **Nutrition and Lifestyle**: Practitioners often provide guidance on nutrition, exercise, and stress management to promote overall well-being.

-* **Use of Complementary Therapies:** Functional medicine integrates a wide range of therapeutic approaches, including [dietary supplements](../dietary-supplements/), [herbal medicine](../herbal-medicine/), [acupuncture](../acupuncture/), and other therapies.
+* **Use of Complementary Therapies**: Functional medicine integrates a wide range of therapeutic approaches, including [dietary supplements](../dietary-supplements/), [herbal medicine](../herbal-medicine/), [acupuncture](../acupuncture/), and other therapies.

-* **In-Depth Testing:** Practitioners often use extensive laboratory testing to assess a patient's health, including tests that may not be part of traditional medical assessments.
+* **In-Depth Testing**: Practitioners often use extensive laboratory testing to assess a patient's health, including tests that may not be part of traditional medical assessments.

-* **Patient-Centered Care:** Patients are encouraged to actively participate in their healthcare decisions and treatment plans.
+* **Patient-Centered Care**: Patients are encouraged to actively participate in their healthcare decisions and treatment plans.

-* **Chronic Disease Management:** Functional medicine is often used to address chronic health conditions.
+* **Chronic Disease Management**: Functional medicine is often used to address chronic health conditions.